vyshnavi-analytics/data-analytics-projects/README.md

 # Employee Analytics using SQL

+This SQL project is to analyze employee workforce data, exploring salary bands, department performance, and relational joins with managers.
+This project demonstrates SQL fundamentals and interview‑oriented queries.

 ## Project objective
 Analyze employee data to extract insights related to salary trends, department-wise performance, and employee demographics using SQL.